On the Importance of Uncertainty in Decision-Making with Large Language Models: Additional experimental details

 \subsubsection{Bandit models}

 To investigate the role of uncertainty in LLM bandits, we compare different TS variants with the greedy baseline.
-Every bandit model is initialized as in Eq. \ref{eq:llm-bandit}, with a pre-trained GPT2 model with 124M parameters \citep{gpt2}.
+Every bandit model is initialized as in Eq. \ref{eq:llm-bandit}, with a pre-trained GPT2 model \citep{gpt2} (either the base one with 124M parameters, or the XL version with 1.5B parameters).
 We use the implementation provided by the HuggingFace library\footnote{\url{https://huggingface.co/docs/transformers/model_doc/gpt2}}.
 GPT2 is a Causal Language Model, which means that the attention of each token can only look to the current token and the previous ones.
 For our purposes, we remove the final classification head, and we take the embedded features of the last token.
 This is because the last token can look to all the tokens in the sentence with the attention mechanism.
 In the GPT2 model, this final feature vector has a dimension of 768.
 We then add a final linear layer with 2 output neurons, which will be trained to solve our regression task.
 All the parameters are updated during training.
-We train each model at the end of each time step for 50 epochs with the \textit{Adam} optimizer \citep{kingma2014adam}, with learning rate set to $3\cdot 10^{-5}.$ As TS variants, we include dropout, Diagonal Fisher LA (which we will call Diag.
+We train each model at the end of each time step (for 50 epochs when we use GPT2, for 5 epochs when we use GPT2-XL) with the \textit{Adam} optimizer \citep{kingma2014adam}, with learning rate set to $3\cdot 10^{-5}.$ As TS variants, we include dropout, Diagonal Fisher LA (which we will call Diag.
 LA), LA with full Hessian on the last layer (which we will call Last LA), and Epinet TS.
 In the following paragraphs, we describe in further detail the different TS bandit models.

 \paragraph{Dropout TS}

 The \textit{dropout} TS differs from standard supervised learning because we still apply dropout during the action selection phase \citep{gal2016dropout, deepbayesianbandits}.
 Using dropout in this phase, we randomly select (according to the dropout probability) a set of parameters $\hat{\theta}$ to use.
 This procedure can be seen approximately as sampling parameters from a posterior distribution: $\hat{\theta} \sim P(\theta|\gD)$.
 With such approximate posterior distribution, we can apply Thompson Sampling.
 After the action selection phase, we observe the rewards for the selected action, and we update all the parameters of the model by minimizing a MSE loss.
 A detailed explanation of the Dropout TS is provided in Algorithm \ref{algo:dropout-ts}.